skycoin/cx/README.md

 expressions, packages, etc.), and interactively or automatically choose one of the affordances to be applied.

+# Changelog

+Check out the latest additions and bug fixes in the changelog.

 # Installation

 CX has been successfully installed and tested in recent versions of